LIV Golf crowd shouts ‘Let’s go Brandon’ to Trump, Greene, Carlson - NewsBreak

 LIV Golf crowd shouts ‘Let’s go Brandon’ to Trump, Greene, Carlson

-Fox News host Tucker Carlson and Rep. Marjorie Taylor Greene (R-Ga.) were among the GOP figures who joined former President Trump at the LIV Golf event at his Bedminster Golf Club in New Jersey this weekend.
+( The Hill ) — Fox News host Tucker Carlson and Rep. Marjorie Taylor Greene (R-Ga.) were among the GOP figures who joined former President Donald Trump at the LIV Golf event at his Bedminster Golf Club in New Jersey this weekend.

 Trump has praised the Saudi-backed league, which has come under scrutiny given the country’s human rights abuses and reported ties to the Sept.
 11, 2001, terrorist attacks.